• Welcome

 Download File

-Our School Logo story
+Our School Logo Story

-Out of Zone Enrolments
+Out of Zone Enrolments 2025

-Each year the Board will determine the number of places likely to be available in the following year for the enrolment of students who live outside the home zone.
+Each year the Board will also determine the number of places likely to be available in the following year for the enrolment of students who live outside the home zone.
 The Board will publish this information by notice in a daily or community newspaper circulating in the area served by the school.
 The notice will indicate how applications are to be made and will specify a date (usually a date in September) by which all applications must be received.

 Students who apply for our special programmes (bilingual units) are selected based on criteria set out in the enrolment scheme.
 If the number of applicants who meet the criteria exceeds the number of places available, students will be selected by ballot.